zapster/python-intro/README.md

 # Python Intro

 A Python learning tool with beginner exercises in using variables, data structures and basic control flow.

-Developed by [Ben Nuttall](http://bennuttall.com) for use in Raspberry Jams, STEM activities, Code Clubs, etc.
+Instructions and guidance given in comments in the file.

-Designed to be compatible with both Python2 and Python3.
-This is important.
+Compatible with both Python2 and Python3.

-Also designed to be PEP-8 compliant, to encourage good coding style.
+## Contents

+- Printing
+- Variables
+- Basic maths operators (add, subtract, multiply)
+- Basic variable types (strings, integers)
+- Concatenating strings
+- Casting an integer to a string
+- Booleans (True / False)
+- Inequalities (Greater Than / Less Than)
+- If/Else statements
+- Lists
+- List methods (append, extend)
+- Adding lists together with +
+- Sets
+- For Loops
+- Indexing strings
+- Splitting strings
+- Tuples
+- Dictionaries

 ## How to use

-Download this repository using the Downloads buttons (ZIP and TAR) above and extract the files.
-Then just edit & run ```intro.py```

-## License

-To the extent possible under law, Ben Nuttall has waived all copyright and related or neighboring rights to Python Intro.
-This work is published from: United Kingdom.

-This license means you can download it, copy it, change it, fork it, do whatever you want with it.
-If you teach, feel free to use it in your classes.
-Copying, sharing and redistributing this project is encouraged.
-Ideally you will share the GitHub URL so that you get updates to the project, but you are free to take a copy at any time and use that version.
-Please feel free to contribute to this project via a Pull Request on GitHub.

-## Issues and Pull Requests

-If you have an issue and don't know how to fix it, please file an issue on GitHub.

-If you would like to rephrase the wording or change the code, fork this project and file a pull request against the original repository which will be reviewed by the author.
+Go to [intro.py](https://raw.github.com/raspberrypilearning/python-intro/master/intro.py) and download the file (right click & save) then open the file in IDLE or IDLE3.
+Run the file with ```F5``` to see the output then go back to the code and read the instructions, edit away, save and run again.